rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ActiveDirectorySearchVersions.md

 Resultant versions of the objects with requested name.

 - dn: System.String
   - Required.
+Supported in v9.1+
   Distinguished name of the Active Directory object.
 - dnt: System.Int32
   - Required.
+Supported in v9.1+
   The Distinguished Name Tag (DNT) of the Active Directory object.
 - snapshotId: System.String
   - Required.
+Supported in v9.1+
   ID of the snapshot containing the Active Directory object.
-- objectType: ActiveDirectoryObjectType
+- activeDirectoryObjectType: ActiveDirectoryObjectType
   - Type of the object.